Sallie Mae Campus Solutions is now part of the

 How does Higher One address compliance in this new environment?

-What resources are required from the school’s side to transition to the OneDisburse Refund Management service?
+What resources are required from the school’s side to transition to Refund Management?

 Higher One offers a team of highly qualified and experienced project managers to walk you through the process step by step.
 We ask that you designate a coordinator from your administration team to work with the Higher One project manager, in addition to a representative from the following areas on campus (if applicable) to assist in the program education of both students and staff: Business Office, Student Services and Financial Aid.